wkumari/draft-wkumari-opsawg-sdi/README.md

    would be stored in a TPM on something which is identified as the "router" - for example, the chassis / backplane.
 This is so that a keypair is bound to what humans think of as the "device", and not, for example, (redundant) routing engines.
+Devices which implement IEEE 802.1AR could choose to use the IDevID for this purpose.

-Kumari & Doyle            Expires July 20, 2019                 [Page 6]
+Kumari & Doyle          Expires December 2, 2019                [Page 6]

-Internet-Draft                  template                    January 2019
+Internet-Draft                  template                        May 2019

 5.2.
 Key replacement